MikeQin/data-science-experience-using-spark/README.md

  To run the notebook:

  - Option 1: From Start -> All Programs -> Anaconda2 -> Jupyter Notebook
- - Option 2: In CMD window, `C:\workspace\jupyter notebook`.
-Please note, that if you run `jupyter notebook` command from a root, such as `C:\jupyter notebook`, you will get a `404 Page Not Found` error.
+ - Option 2: In CMD window, `C:\workspace\jupyter notebook`, or alternatively, `C:\workspace\pyspark` Please note, that if you run `jupyter notebook` command from a root, such as `C:\jupyter notebook`, you will get a `404 Page Not Found` error.
 Basically, you can start Jupyter Notebook in any arbitrary directory other than root, you'll be fine.

 ![jupyter-01](https://github.com/MikeQin/data-science-experience-using-spark/blob/master/docs/jupyter-01.jpg)